moleculerjs/database/docs/README.md

 ```

 ## Expose as an action
-The raw updating is not available via the default `update` action, because it can cause security issues.
-But if you are know what you are doing, you can expose it as a new `action`
+The raw update is not available via the default `update` action because it can cause security issues.
+But if you know what you are doing, you can make it  available as a new `action`.

 ### Example
 ```js